wxie2017/wxie2017.github.io/pages/speech/Kiwi_fruitful_journey.md

 ---

+Recently, in a Table Topics session, the Topic Master asked me to pick a fruit from her bag.
+I touched a small but not smooth round ball and I took it.

+It was like this.

 Dear fellow members and distinguished guests:

 This is a strange fruit, isn't it?

 It has strange name - kiwi.
-Its Chinese name is even stranger, right?
+Its Chinese name is even stranger?
+Who knows?

-When I first had this fruit, I didn't know how to eat it.
-It looks like a simple
+Long long time ago, when I first had this fruit, I didn't know how to eat it.
-fruit: small, nestled within a fuzzy skin.
+It looks like a simple fruit: small, nestled within a fuzzy skin.

 I touched it.
 It felt hairy.
 I bite the skin, and it tasted sour.
 But it started to burst with bright green flesh.
 I sucked juicy liquid from its fleesh.
 Wow, I